Creamy, sweet, and with a kick like a reindeer, the Sugar-Cookie Martini should be left out for Santa this Christmas Eve.

 - Dip the edge of a cocktail glass into a small dish of Irish cream, then gently roll it in a dish filled with colored sugar or candy sprinkles to coat the rim.

-- In a cocktail shaker filled with ice, combine 1 1/2 ounces of vanilla vodka, 1 1/2 ounces of Irish cream, and 1 ounce of amaretto.
+- In a cocktail shaker filled with ice, combine the vanilla vodka, Irish cream, and amaretto.

 - Strain the cocktail into the prepared glass with the garnished rim.